richtestani/FeedTheFox/README.md

 ```

 FeedTheFox breaks the data feed into logical groups, making it easier to
 work with and offers some helpful methods for each.
-Each group can be accessd from the instanced object,
+Each group can be accessed from the instanced object,
 in this case `$datafeed`